YMMV: That Thing You Do!

 - One of the reasons for the constant mispronunciation of the band name as "O-NEE-ders" may be that Oneida, NY is not very far away from Erie, PA and a fellow Great Lakes town.
 The locals probably think they're stating they're from Oneida.

 - Funny Moments: Anytime Steve Zahn as Lenny opens his mouth.

-Restaurant Manager: (fanning a wad of bills) Do you know what this is?
+Restaurant Manager: (fanning a wad of bills) Do you know what this is?Lenny: Presidential flashcards?

-After the TV show, Guy tells Faye sincerely how gorgeous she looks.
+- After the TV show, Guy tells Faye sincerely how gorgeous she looks.
 (Nobody else has.)

-The very quiet, very careful scene between Guy and Faye near the end, after Jimmy has left her and the band.
+- The very quiet, very careful scene between Guy and Faye near the end, after Jimmy has left her and the band.
 "Gentlemen...
 I'd forgotten what you fellas look like."

-Pretty much every scene between Faye and Guy counts, like when he insists to the band's first manager that she comes to Pittsburgh with them, or where she comes down with the flu and only Guy is shown worrying about and caring for her.
+- Every scene between Faye and Guy counts, like when he insists to the band's first manager that she comes to Pittsburgh with them, or where she comes down with the flu and only Guy is shown worrying about and caring for her.

 - Jerkass Has a Point: That Jimmy is a Jerkass is undeniable, but at the same time his frustration is legitimate.
 Mr. White is taking control of what was supposed to be his band, going as far as replacing the bass player without even consulting the band.
 Then after months of asking when they would get to cut a record, Jimmy is told that he'll only get one original per side, one of which is presumably "That Thing You Do" meaning he only gets to do one new song of his own.
 Add to this his being overshadowed in popularity by Guy and by the end of the movie The Wonders are simply not his band anymore.